Harmelodic/init-web-frontend/README.md

   are rendered where, and makes modifications easy.
 - The basic "frame" be server-side rendered, with heavily data-driven components and less-critical features be client-side rendered (with pre-rendering for SEO).
+- A more event-based, decoupled, MVVM-like architecture for frontends, most likely backed by a single BFF.
 - Robust shift-left testing, with contract testing.
 - Runtime mocking for purely local development.
 - No monorepos.
 1 webapp = 1 repo (possibly have "micro-frontends" for very large websites with multiple systems).